-13.10 SELF-TEST fucntional class
+13.10 SELF-TEST functional class

 The SELF-TEST function class is comprised of the functions relating to the self-test of the sensor.
 The diagnostic functions of the transmitter, which monitor the proper functioning of the electronics and the software, are always active and cannot be switched off.
-The excitation current can be monitored in addition.